Prince Charles: A dirty campaign against the heir to the throne

 In Welsh and English.

 It’s a clear message that’s certainly not at all fun for Charles, who has the nickname “Prince of Wales.”
 Why exactly is now the goal of the “Republic” is not entirely clear.
 But if you take a look at the organization’s Instagram page, you’ll notice There is no other member of the royal family over there Approach often Become like Charles.
 Whether the anti-royalists will end up meeting their demands you will succeed, remains to be seen.
-It surely is no good for Charles to know that in Wales of all places, there will be many of these posters hanging again.
+It surely is not good for Charles to know that in Wales of all places, there will again be many such posters hanging.

 The sources used: Dailymail, Instagram